Elon University

 About Imagining the Internet

-Direct media inquiries to Dan Anderson, special assistant to the president, or Owen Covington, assistant vice president for strategic communications and media relations.
+Direct media inquiries to Owen Covington, Elon University assistant VP for strategic communications and media relations.

 To see the full, 11-minute version of the video, visit our YouTube channel.

-The center is a network of Elon University faculty, students, staff, alumni, advisers and friends working to identify, explore and engage with the challenges and opportunities of evolving communications forms and issues.
-They investigate the tangible and potential pros and cons of new-media channels through active research.
-Among the spectrum of issues addressed are power, politics, privacy, property, augmented and virtual reality, control and the rapid changes spurred by accelerating technology.
+Imagining the Internet’s content is the work of hundreds of Elon University faculty, students, staff, alumni, advisers and friends, working in the early decades of the 2000s to identify, explore and engage with the challenges and opportunities of evolving communications forms and issues.
+They investigated the tangible and potential pros and cons of new-media channels through active research.
+Among the spectrum of issues addressed by their projects are power, politics, privacy, property, augmented and virtual reality, control and the rapid social, political and economic change spurred by accelerating technological change at the turn of the millennium.

 What You Will Find on This Award-Winning Site

-The Elon University site Imagining the Internet: A History and Forecast is a multi-section resource containing thousands of pages.
+Imagining the Internet: A History and Forecast is a multi-section resource containing thousands of pages.
 It exposes future possibilities while simultaneously providing a peek back at the past.
-In it, you will find the words of thousands of people from every corner of the world, from today and from yesterday, making thousands of predictive pronouncements about the future of humankind.
+In it, you will find the words of thousands of people from every corner of the world, making thousands of predictive pronouncements about the future of humankind.

-• This resource offers thousands of experts’ written assessments of where trends may take us – Dozens of expert surveys have been conducted by Imagining the Internet and Pew Research since 2004, now numbering in the thousands of pages of data including tens of thousands of predictions of potential communications/human evolution while that evolution has been in process.
+• This resource offers thousands of experts’ written assessments of where trends might take us compiled in nearly 50 reports over a 20-year span – Dozens of expert surveys were conducted by Imagining the Internet and Pew Research since 2004 – numbering in the thousands of pages of data – including tens of thousands of predictions of potential communications/human evolution while that evolution has been in process.

-• It includes video and audio interviews recorded at global events that reveal future hopes and challenges as expressed by thousands of Internet leaders, including Vint Cerf, Douglas Engelbart, Tim Berners-Lee and Robert Kahn and global policy professionals (Event Coverage).
+• It includes video and audio interviews recorded at global technology events that reveal future hopes and challenges as expressed by thousands of Internet leaders, including Internet and Web pioneers like Vint Cerf, Douglas Engelbart, Tim Berners-Lee and Robert Kahn, other thought leaders and global policy professionals.
+(Event Coverage).

-• Communications history – This resource features special explanatory sections on the future and past development of communications networks (Time Capsule: Forward 150/Back 150).
+• Communications history – This resource features brief explanatory sections on the future and past development of early communications networks.
+(Time Capsule: Forward 150/Back 150).

-• Plucky, prescient and wacky public predictions – A searchable set of Voices of the People predictions were submitted directly to the Imagining the Internet site by its fans between 2004 and 2013.
+• Plucky, prescient and wacky public predictions – A searchable set of Voices of the People predictions were submitted directly to the Imagining the Internet site by its fans from around the world between 2004 and 2013.

-• Informative areas targeted to benefit children and teachers of elementary, middle school, high school and college students use the site to educate (KidZone and Teachers’ Tips).
+• Informative areas targeted to benefit children and teachers of elementary, middle school, high school and college students have used this site to in their courses.
+(KidZone and Teachers’ Tips).

-• And it records a legacy of predictive statements as they are made, continuously building a historic record of lasting value that documents the way we see ourselves as we move into an explosion of changes wrought by the combination of human ingenuity, human networks and rapidly evolving technologies.
+• Imagining the Internet recorded a legacy of predictive statements in the time they were made, continuously building a historic record of lasting value that documents the way humanity pictured itself – the hopes and fears – as it made its way through an explosion of change.

 Details about the evolution of Imagining the Internet can be found here.